-2) Drop off items 5-8pm on Sunday, August 25th or 9-11:30 on Monday, August 26th and receive ticket to get into the noon – 7pm event for free.
+1) Drop off items 6-9pm the night before or 8-noon the day of to receive ticket to get into the noon – 6pm event for free.

-3) Come in Sunday night or Monday morning during drop off times to volunteer to help sort and display items for a great first peek at what’s for swap.
+2) Come in early to help sort and display items for a great first peek at what’s for swap.
 Note: if we have enough volunteers, we will form an early entry line for families who come 11 am 0r later.

-4) Just come on in noon-7 for the exchange with your swap items in hand and donate $2 per family for admission. $1 of your admission fee goes towards the costs of the exchange and the other helps Portland Public Schools Clothing Center make sure families in need have good clothing resources.
+3) Just come on in noon-6 for the exchange with your swap items in hand and donate $2 per family for admission to help cover the cost of the event.

 Tips for making the best of the exchange: